Resin bound paving is fast becoming the surface choice for upgrading existing or installing new driveways.

 - The existing surface the resin bound paving will be laid onto

 - What edges the resin bound paving will be laid up to

 The size and layout of the driveway

 Quite simply, the cost per m² reduces as the area increases, and that’s thanks to economies of scale.
 A larger project will be more expensive than a smaller one, but you will pay less for the aggregate and resin per m².
 With regards to the layout, those with awkward or hard-to-access areas, require more time to ensure a smooth even finish, and so will take longer to install.
 A longer installation process will increase labour costs, which increases the bill.
 You also need to remember fixed costs that are part of the process, such as fuel.

 The choice and size of aggregate and depth required

-Each colour of Natural Aggregate, recycled material or Marble are individually priced and available in sizes ranging from 3mm – 10mm.
+Each colour of Natural Aggregate, recycled material or Marble is individually priced and available in sizes ranging from 3mm – 10mm.

-For a driveway, we generally use a 6mm aggregate installed at a depth of 18mm, but this is dependant on its anticipated use.
+For a driveway, we generally use a 6mm aggregate installed at a depth of 18mm, but this is dependent on its anticipated use.